About Impulse NGO Network

 The Impulse Model is acknowledged globally, as one of the most effective ways of reducing the demand and supply of humans for trafficking and exploitation.

-In order to scale and sustain the Impulse Model, Impulse NGO Network conceived and commissioned the Impulse Case Information Centre (ICIC) in 2015.
-At the core of ICIC is an online case management system that brings all our partners together on one platform, to provide intelligence and updates in solving human trafficking cases, through effective collaboration.
+In order to scale and sustain the Impulse Model, Impulse NGO Network conceived and commissioned the Impulse Case Management Centre (ICMC) in 2015.
+At the core of ICMC is an online case management system that brings all our partners together on one platform, to provide intelligence and updates in solving human trafficking cases, through effective collaboration.
 This comprehensive approach has resulted in an overall increase in the reliability, co-ordination, and efficacy, in our partners’ response to human trafficking.